Rubicon Leisure & what it means

 - Yes.
-Rubicon Leisure will continue to operate the council's Leisure Concessionary Policy after December 1, in the same way as the council: so to qualify for free disabled gym membership the applicant will be required to purchase an Active Redditch Card and be in receipt of the qualifying benefits.
+Rubicon Leisure operates the council's Leisure Concessionary Policy, in the same way as the council did: so to qualify for free disabled gym membership the applicant will be required to purchase an Active Redditch Card and be in receipt of the qualifying benefits.

 - Will children's swimming still be free?

 - Yes.
-Rubicon Leisure will continue to operate the council's Leisure Concessionary Policy after December 1, in the same way as the council: so in order to qualify for free swimming for 5 to 16 year olds the applicant will be required to prove they live in Redditch and are aged between 5 to 16 years.
+As above, Rubicon Leisure operates the council's Leisure Concessionary Policy, in the same way as the council did: so in order to qualify for free swimming for 5 to 16 year olds the applicant will be required to prove they live in Redditch and are aged between 5 to 16 years.

 - Will there be over 60s discounts?

 - Yes.
-The same pricing scheme will apply after December 1: so residents over 60 in receipt of Pension Credit can receive a discount off some activities provided.
+The same pricing scheme applies as before, so residents over 60 in receipt of Pension Credit can receive a discount off some activities provided.

 - Who are the shareholders?